rayanthoney/wp-docker-container/README.md

 ## <a name="requirements">🔋 Requirements</a>

+To get started with this Docker Compose setup, follow these steps:

 Make sure you have the latest versions of **Docker** and **Docker Compose** installed on your machine.

+Access your WordPress site at http://localhost:8000 and phpMyAdmin at http://localhost:8080 in your browser.

 ## <a name="installation">🚀 Installation</a>